 The Faculty and RCoA have structured the requirements of Dual CCTs Programmes to be as flexible as possible to deliver at local level, and it will be necessary for Anaesthesia and ICM TPDs to work very closely together to plan rotations.
 There will of course be gaps in rotations (there always are) but these will be identifiable in advance and can be planned for; an Anaesthesia TPD will know that in the event of one of his ST3 Anaesthetists being successful in applying for one of the two standalone ICM CCT posts in his region, that this trainee will leave his rotations for 12 months of medicine training.
 However, as discussed above, the requirements of Stage 1 ICM are not linked specifically to ST years, so there will be room within the combined programme for the two TPDs to arrange movement of trainees through the units.
 In addition, once the trainee has achieved the requirements of Stage 1 ICM, the degree of dual-counting and competency overlap between the two curricula mean that any such movement will be minimal.

-Gaps in rotations may be managed by various methods.
+Gaps in rotations are managed by various methods.
 Deaneries will manage the amount of Dual CCTs Programmes in their regions to best ensure a consistent supply of trainees.
-Alternatively, as each CCT is fully funded (see RCoA/FICM joint statement, below) and combining the programmes will result in a saving, there should be funding available for LAT appointments to fill gaps.
+Alternatively, as each CCT is fully funded and combining the programmes will result in a saving, there should be funding available for LAT appointments to fill gaps.
 It will be necessary for Anaesthesia and ICM TPDs to work very closely together to maintain rotations.

-No. Candidates entering the ICM programme from Core Medical Training will require novice anaesthetic training equivalent to CT1, and those from Core Anaesthetic Training will require training in medicine.
-Whereas with the old Joint-CCT programmes this ‘complementary’ speciality training was often accessed by using training slots in anaesthesia or medicine, it must now be provided ‘in-programme’.
-This has been made clear in a 2011 joint statement by the RCoA and FICM, which was circulated to both COPMeD and the Deanery Business Managers prior to the regions submitting their post numbers for ICM 2012 recruitment.
-ICM TPDs will manage the ICM-specific components of the dual programme, such as the medicine requirement.
-ICM TPDs will also work closely in tandem with anaesthetic TPDs in the planning and organisation of Dual CCTs Programmes to meet the learning outcomes required of both curricula.
+No. Candidates entering the ICM programme from Core Medical Training require novice anaesthetic training equivalent to CT1, and those from Core Anaesthetic Training require training in medicine.
+Whereas with the old Joint-CCT programmes this ‘complementary’ speciality training was often accessed by using training slots in anaesthesia or medicine, since the advent of the stabdalone ICM CCT in 2012, this training must provided ‘in-programme’.
+This was made clear in a 2011 joint statement by the RCoA and FICM, which was circulated to both COPMeD and the Deanery Business Managers prior to the regions submitting their post numbers for ICM 2012 recruitment.
+ICM TPDs manage the ICM-specific components of the dual programme, such as the medicine requirement.
+ICM TPDs also work closely in tandem with anaesthetic TPDs in the planning and organisation of Dual CCTs Programmes to meet the learning outcomes required of both curricula.